House of Truth (professional wrestling): Ring of Honor (2009-2016)

 The House of Truth (Martini, Raymond and Able) made their debut in Ring of Honor in 2009 at Violent Tendencies as heels, facing Kevin Steen and El Generico in a losing effort.
 Later, Martini managed his first singles client, Roderick Strong struggled with achieving his ultimate goal but with the help of Truth Martini became the ROH World Champion at Glory By Honor IX.
 Martini also managed Michael Elgin.
 On November 12, 2010, Zach Gowen appeared at an ROH show in Detroit, where he was announced as the newest member of Truth Martini's House of Truth faction.
 He teamed with ROH World Champion Roderick Strong and Michael Elgin in a loss to the Briscoe Brothers and Christopher Daniels.
 After a tag team loss to Grizzly Redwood and Bobby Dempsey at the following day's event in Toronto, Elgin and Martini turned on Gowen and kicked him out of the House of Truth.

 During his time as World Champion, Strong feuded with the Television Champion Christopher Daniels.
 In preparation for his World Championship match against Strong, Daniels stole "The Book of Truth" from Martini, to learn his match strategy.
 He was forced to shift his focus when, on March 19, Strong lost the title to Eddie Edwards.
 On April 2, at Honor Takes Center Stage 2, Daniels completed his heel turn by attacking El Generico with "The Book of Truth" and aligning himself with Truth Martini, Roderick Strong and Michael Elgin.
 On June 26, at Best in the World 2011, Daniels lost the Television title to El Generico.
 This was his last appearance in ROH before rejoining TNA full-time.

 In April 2012, Martini enlisted the services of Rhino to become the hired muscle of the House of Truth.
 At Best in the World on June 24, 2012 Martini managed two masked wrestlers named The Guardians of Truth, but they lost to the Briscoe Brothers.
 Later on, they left ROH.
 During late 2012, both Michael Elgin and Roderick Strong quit the House of Truth.

 In 2013 he became manager of Matt Taven and assisted him to win the ROH World Television Championship.

+Scarlett Bordeaux became the first official female manager of the stable during that time period as well.